luspi/photoqt/INSTALL.md

 9. [ZXing-C++](https://github.com/zxing-cpp/zxing-cpp/)
 10. [LittleCMS](https://littlecms.com/)

-Make sure that any installed dependency is added to the system path, or otherwise you need to explicitely point CMake to the right location for each of them.
-Regardless, CMake might have to be explicitely pointed to the library/include paths of some of the dependencies by specifying `target_include_directories()` and `target_link_libraries()`.
+Make sure that any installed dependency is added to the system path, or otherwise you need to explicitly point CMake to the right location for each of them.
+Regardless, CMake might have to be explicitly pointed to the library/include paths of some of the dependencies by specifying `target_include_directories()` and `target_link_libraries()`.

-Once all the requried and desired dependencies are installed, then the source code of PhotoQt can be fetched from the website (https://photoqt.og/down).
+Once all the required and desired dependencies are installed, then the source code of PhotoQt can be fetched from the website (https://photoqt.og/down).
 Then simply follow the instructions in the `BUILDING AND INSTALLING` section above